xjzi/compression/README.md

 ```

 # Motivation
-- Data structures are abstract and complex
+- Data structures are ubiquitous
 - Rust is fast and its syntax is logical
 - Compression is useful and easily testable
-- Huffman coding is simple and commonly used
+- Huffman coding is easy to implement
 - Github protects my code from my own mistakes
 - Other people can start from my knowledge